 Beyond 3D printing specifically, we believe in a digital future for manufacturing where lead times are short, iteration cycles are fast, products can be customized, and runs can start small and scale instantly.
 Our goal at Voodoo is to alway stay focused on those core goals so we achieve that future.

-(Or How We’re Going to Take on Injection Molding by Cutting Costs)
+A New Hope: How We’re Going to Take on Injection Molding by Cutting Costs

 As a result of our efforts over the past 2 years, we’ve found a comfortable niche within the market for sub-10,000 unit runs of plastic parts.
 The most popular applications for our service include marketing and promotional products, and then hardware and engineering components.
 However, the fact remains that the majority of today’s world-wide part production is for runs of greater than 10,000 units.
 Therefore, to make our manufacturing method a more viable alternative to injection molding, we must offer the ability to scale beyond 10,000 units and still compete for price.